Michelle Lujan Grisham: Marijuana legalization

 In 2019, after a bill to legalize recreational marijuana passed the New Mexico House but not the Senate, Lujan Grisham announced that she would add the issue to the legislative agenda for the upcoming year.
 She also announced the formation of a working group to determine the best path forward for legalization during the 2020 session.
 In 2021, after the legislature failed to legalize cannabis during the regular session, Lujan Grisham called a special session so that lawmakers could pass a legalization bill.
 She signed the bill into law on April 12, 2021.

 Minimum wage

 In 2015, Lujan Grisham co-sponsored legislation that would raise the federal minimum wage to $12/hour.

 2024 presidential election

-After Joe Biden dropped out of the 2024 presidential election and Kamala Harris became the front-runner for the Democratic nomination, Lujan Grisham endorsed Harris and said she was confident that Harris would win New Mexico in the Electoral College.
+After Joe Biden dropped out of the 2024 presidential election and Kamala Harris became the front-runner for the Democratic nomination, Lujan Grisham endorsed Harris and said she was confident that Harris would win New Mexico in the Electoral College, which she did, by six percentage points.

 Personal life

 Lujan Grisham married Gregory Grisham in 1982.
-They were married until his death from a brain aneurysm in 2004.
+They were married until his death from a brain aneurysm in 2004 at the age of 45.
 The couple had two daughters.
 Lujan Grisham filed a wrongful death suit against her husband's physician, but the lawsuit was dropped.

 Lujan Grisham married Manuel Cordova, a small business owner from Albuquerque, on May 21, 2022, with Vice President of the United States Kamala Harris officiating the wedding.
 The wedding was postponed due to COVID-19 restrictions.
 The couple had been together since 2012.